 Caring for these places on your dog's body and removing tangles and mats won't just help them look good.
 It will help maintain their health, too.

-Nail trimming is a challenge for most dog owners, and it’s one of the reasons you should focus on getting your dog used to having their paws handled during training.
+Nail trimming is a challenge for most dog parents, and it's one of the reasons you should focus on getting your dog used to having their paws handled during training.

 Don't rush into nail clipping, and make sure you use sharp clippers.
 Replace them regularly.
 Dull clippers crush nails instead of cutting them, and they can slip and lead to injury.